Powerage

-Powerage is the fourth studio album by Australian hard rock band AC/DC, released in 1978.
+Powerage is the fifth studio album by Australian hard rock band AC/DC, released on 5 May 1978 in the United Kingdom and 20 May 1978 in the United States, by Albert Productions and Atlantic Records.
 This was the band's first album to feature Cliff Williams on bass guitar, and it was also the first AC/DC album not to have a title track (aside from the Australia-only High Voltage album) and the first worldwide not to be released with a different album cover.
 Powerage was re-released in 2003 as part of the AC/DC Remasters series.

 Background

 After a 12-date European tour opening for Black Sabbath in April, bassist Mark Evans was fired from AC/DC on 3 May 1977.
 In the AC/DC memoir AC/DC: Maximum Rock & Roll, former manager Michael Browning states, "I got a call one day from Malcolm and Angus.
 We were in London, I went to their apartment and they told me they wanted to get rid of Mark.
 Him and Angus didn't see eye to eye.
 They used to have a sort of tit-for-tat thing going, but nothing that I would have ever thought was going to be gig-threatening."
 According to Browning, the Young brothers were seriously considering Colin Pattenden of Manfred Mann's Earth Band fame.
-Browning feared that Pattenden was too old and didn't fit the band's image, so he instead pushed for Englishman Cliff Williams, who had previously played with Home and Bandit.
+Browning feared that Pattenden was too old and didn't fit the band's image, so he instead pushed for Cliff Williams, who had previously played with Home and Bandit.
 Williams, who could also sing background vocals, passed the audition and was asked to join the band.
 In a 2011 interview with Joe Bosso that appears on MusicRadar, Evans reflected on his ousting from the group: